 Accessibility at both your old and new homes matters, too.
 If movers have to deal with multiple flights of stairs, long hallways, or difficult parking, it can add to the labor time and cost.
 Finally, the time of year you move can have an impact.
 Moving during the peak season (summer months and weekends) is often more expensive than moving during the off-season.

-How to Get a Transparent Estimate
+How to Get an Accurate, No-Surprise Estimate

 To avoid surprises, your goal is to get a clear, detailed, and binding estimate.
 Start by researching a company’s reputation and reading reviews from past customers to see if they have a history of transparent pricing.
 When you’re ready to request a quote, insist on an in-home or virtual walkthrough.
 A reputable mover will want to see your belongings to provide an accurate price, rather than just guessing over the phone.